kaatbailey/NWLY/CHUNKS.md

 Companion to `CHARTER.md` and `STATE.md`.
 This file holds the work breakdown and the ready-to-paste prompt for each chunk.

+> **Repair note — 2026-08-29.** This file was corrected alongside `STATE.md`.
+> Changes: **T5's dependency list fixed** (it needs T3's retail capture, which was
+> missing); the Standing environment notes filled in with real values; completed
+> chunks marked DONE with pointers into STATE; three claims inside the T4 prompt
+> marked SUPERSEDED per STATE §13; T3's scope narrowed to match the instrument
+> that now exists; the suggested order rewritten.
+Completed prompts are kept
+> verbatim as historical record — a DONE banner is added, the body is not deleted.

 ---

 ## How to run a chunk